2013–14 NFL playoffs: AFC: San Diego Chargers 27, Cincinnati Bengals 10

 However, that was all Cincinnati accomplished as the Chargers took over in the second half.
 After forcing the Bengals to punt on their opening second half drive, Philip Rivers completed a 33-yard pass to Eddie Royal that set up his 4-yard touchdown toss to Green, giving the Chargers the lead at 14–10.
 Then Dalton lost a fumble at the end of a 12-yard run without being touched, and Jahleel Addae recovered for San Diego on the Bengals' 46-yard line.
 The Chargers then drove 40 yards in nine plays to go up 17–10 with Nick Novak's 25-yard field goal.
 Then after two plays on the Bengals next drive, cornerback Shareece Wright intercepted a pass from Dalton and returned it 30 yards to the Cincinnati 3-yard line, setting up another Novak field goal that made the score 20–10.
 Dalton threw another interception on the ensuing possession, this one to linebacker Melvin Ingram.
 Although the Chargers would not convert this one into points, the Chargers' defense would go on to pin down the Bengals for the rest of the game.
 For their final three drives, they turned the ball over on downs twice in Chargers territory, while their final drive ended as time expired on the Chargers' 6-yard line.
 Meanwhile, a 58-yard touchdown run by San Diego running back Ronnie Brown made the final score 27–10.

 Rivers finished the day 12-for-18 for 128 yards and a touchdown, with no interceptions.
 Dalton finished 29-for-51 for 334 yards and a touchdown – and rushed for 26 yards – but was intercepted twice and lost a fumble.
 Bernard rushed for 45 yards and caught seven passes for 73.
 Jones caught eight passes for 130 yards, setting a postseason franchise record and making him the first Bengals player to have over 100 receiving yards in a playoff game since Cris Collinsworth in the 1983 season.
 Bengals receiver A. J. Green, who had 1,426 receiving yards during the season, finished the game with just three catches for 34 yards.
 It was the last postseason win for the Chargers, before relocating back to Los Angeles in 2017.

 This was the second postseason meeting between the Chargers and Bengals.
-Cincinnati won the previous meeting 27–7 in the 1981 AFC Championship Game, also known as the "Freezer Bowl".
+Cincinnati won the previous meeting 27–7 in the 1981 AFC Championship Game, also played in Cincinnati and known as the "Freezer Bowl".